 Every round has a primer.
 When the primer is struck, it ignites a spark that ignites the powder that expands, causing the bullet to shoot.

 The primer on a 5.56mm centerfire round is in the middle of the casing and is typically a circle.
-Whereas, on the .22 round, the primer is contained in the rim of the round and can be struck anywhere on the rim to spark the powder.
+On the .22 round, the primer is contained in the rim of the round and can be struck anywhere on the rim to spark the powder.

 Centerfire rounds are known to be more reliable and consistent when firing than rimfire, which can sometimes not fire when struck.